NOTE: As of July 13, 2010, VA has New Regulations on PTSD Claims. (PDF)

 Below are the answers to some questions about PTSD that are often asked by Veterans and their families.

 A natural first question is whether your symptoms might be due to PTSD.
-A good place to start learning about PTSD is the PTSD Overview page on our website.
+A good place to start learning about PTSD is the PTSD Basics page on our website.
 You should know, though, that having symptoms does not always mean that you have PTSD.
 Some reactions to stress and trauma are normal.
 Since many common reactions look like the symptoms of PTSD, a doctor must decide if you have PTSD

 Also, stressors other than trauma may cause symptoms that are like those of PTSD.
 For example, work or money problems can lead to symptoms.
 Medical problems such as heart disease or diabetes, or mental health problems such as depression or anxiety, can have symptoms that look like PTSD.
 That is why you should see a provider who is trained to know which of your symptoms might be PTSD.

 Veterans with PTSD often have other types of problems.
-They might have other stress, medical or mental health problems.
+They might have other stress, medical, or mental health problems.
 Sometimes PTSD is overlooked when other problems seem very pressing.
 If you have questions, ask your doctor if PTSD also needs to be treated.

 All Veterans could possibly be eligible.
 Here is a brief list of factors that make up whether you are eligible: